 Pursuant to section 73 of the Act, deputy heads may delegate any of their powers, duties or functions under the Act by signing an order authorizing one or more officers or employees of the institution, who are at the appropriate level, to exercise or perform the powers, duties or functions of the head specified in the order.

 Within the Public Service Commission (PSC), this delegation instrument continues to be based on a centralized process with the Secretary General, Commission Secretariat, who is also the PSC's Access to Information and Privacy (ATIP) Coordinator, having full delegated authority under the Act.
 An excerpt of the Delegation of Authority approved by the President is enclosed at Appendix A.

 1.2 The Access to Information and Privacy Coordinator

 The PSC has a single ATIP Coordinator who is responsible and accountable for the development, coordination and implementation of effective policies, guidelines, systems and procedures to enable the efficient processing of requests under the Act.

 The Coordinator is also responsible for related policies, systems and procedures emanating from the Act.

 - Acting as spokesperson for the PSC in dealings with the Treasury Board Secretariat (TBS), the Office of the Privacy Commissioner and other government departments and agencies on matters related to the Act;

 - Responding to consultation requests submitted by other federal institutions for PSC documents;

-- Reviewing and approving information collection in accordance with the Government Policy on Information Collection and Public Opinion Research;
+- Reviewing information collection in accordance with the Government Policy on Information Collection and Public Opinion Research;

 - Preparing the annual report to Parliament and other statutory reports, as well as other material that may be required by central agencies;